skerkour/kerkour.com/content/blog/the-just-cause-and-the-infinite-game.md

 +++
 date = 2019-05-30T12:42:42+01:00
-title = "The just cause and the infinite games"
+title = "The just cause and the infinite game"

 [extra]
 lang = "en"